Digital Transformation Journey

 We work on behalf of service providers so it’s incumbent on us to identify the data that matters most to them.
 Principally it’s used as an input to design maps for feeder and distribution routes as well as the overall network shape.

 Digital workflows start early with us – out in the field.
-Our engineers are using handheld devices that are picking up data at source, interrogating assets live onsite, the information from which can be immediately relayed to the office and processed digitally, whether it’s a drone capturing aerial footage of a cellsite, an engineer with a tablet taking pictures of a duct, surveyors mapping locations with our mobile app, or a resistograph recording rot in a telegraph pole.
+Our engineers are using handheld devices that are picking up data at source, interrogating assets live onsite, the information from which can be immediately relayed to the office and processed digitally, whether it’s a drone capturing aerial footage of a cellsite, an engineer with a tablet taking pictures of a duct, surveyors using GIS tool and mapping locations with our mobile app (4Survey), or a resistograph recording rot in a telegraph pole.
 This processed information can then in turn can be re-relayed to site for digital assimilation and cross checking.
 Design turnaround along with site maintenance as a result is hugely improved.

 Back in the office there are a host of software tools that use and generate more data: UAV drone software, mapping systems, BIM (Building Information Management), 3D laser scanners.
 Our work is all about converting the information they generate into actionable data and optimised workflows.

 With more data comes more responsibility.
-[Read our blog about the importance of smart data collections] We are an advocate for better data at all project stages and are always exploring new ways to keep it up to date and accurate with an auditable record of different iterations and version control.
+We are an advocate for better data at all project stages and are always exploring new ways to keep it up to date and accurate with an auditable record of different iterations and version control.
 This ensures the integrity of the data is not compromised nor modified without a clear record of any changes – important for best practice governance, meeting regulatory responsibilities and ticking boxes around ISO standards.

 We are constantly exploring new ways of working with data, facilitating workflows that enable us to collaborate and solve problems more quickly.
 The exciting part, however, is that it’s still early days.
 Having reinvented Indigo as a data-driven business, we are in prime position to leverage new technologies as they emerge.